tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 The stars represent significance codes and visually indicate the level of significance determined by the p-value.
 For instance, the estimate for `yrseduc` is statistically significant at a 0.1% level (`***`).
 If no stars are present, as with the intercept, it indicates an insignificant estimate.

-These significance codes are displayed below the Coefficients section, with significance at respectively 1%, 5% and 10% level denoted with two stars (`**`), one star (`*`), and a dot (`.`).
+These significance codes are displayed below the Coefficients section, with significance at respectively 1%, 5%, and 10% levels denoted with two stars (`**`), one star (`*`), and a dot (`.`).

 {{% tip %}}
-- A statistically insignificant coefficient (e.g. p-value > 0.05) does not necessarily imply absence of an effect.
-Instead, it suggest that the evidence against the null hypothesis (i.e., no effect) is not strong enough to reject it.
+- A statistically insignificant coefficient (e.g. p-value > 0.05) does not necessarily imply the absence of an effect.
+Instead, it suggests that the evidence against the null hypothesis (i.e., no effect) is not strong enough to reject it.
 When reporting non-significant results, it is more accurate to state that you don't find evidence for a relationship between X and Y, rather than concluding there is no relationship.

 - When reporting a statistically significant effect, it is crucial to assess its magnitude.
 For instance, a statistically significant effect can be too small to have a significant impact in economic terms.
 One approach is to express the effect as a percentage; in linear models, divide the coefficient by the baseline mean of the outcome variable and multiply by 100%.
 {{% /tip %}}